The Circuit (TV series): Release

 The six-part first season screened on SBS TV, premiering on 8 July 2007 at 9:30 pm, and concluding on 12 August 2007.
 Season 2 aired from 1 December 2009 through 5 January 2010, ending the series.

 Production

 Filmed mainly in Broome, Western Australia and surrounding areas, the show had a budget of more than $4 million, and 1,000 local Aboriginal extras were employed for the production.

 Series overview

 Episodes

-Episode information was retrieved from Australian Television Information Archive and IMDb.
+Episode information was retrieved from Australian Television Information Archive.